-The Affordable Housing Overlay (AHO) is characterized by residential uses developed at a maximum densities ranging from 35 to 70 dwelling units per acre.
+The Affordable Housing Overlay (AHO) is characterized by residential uses developed at a maximum density of 70 dwelling units per acre.
 Product types include multi-family uses such as condominium/stacked flats and apartments.

 This category will allow for multi-family uses within Planning Areas II and IV, along Goldenwest Street and Garfield Avenue.